 Aside from liquidation companies there are B2B sites where you can sell excess stock at no cost to you.
 Two of these sites include liquidation.com and overstock.com.
 You can also try eBay (a popular and well-known e-commerce site) where you can create a business sellers account to sell overstock.
 However, read the small print as there might be fees associated depending on what type of eBay store you want to open and how many items you want to list at a time.

 If all else fails, you might have to look into using your excess inventory as a way to raise your public profile.
-Products can be given to local organizations as a donation.
-Just make sure your donation includes things that the organization will definitely get use out of.
+Products can be given to local organisations as a donation.
+Just make sure your donation includes things that the organisation will definitely get use out of.
 With this method of dropping excess inventory you do lose out on profit, but it can be great for public relations and also shows that your company is socially responsible.

 Help move your inventory faster with a mobile sales app.
 The Onsight app helps outside sales reps to show products to customers, to generate quotes and to capture orders whilst out in the field, even when they are offline.
 You can sign up now for a free trial.